-Input gathered at the Stakeholder meetings indicated the following trends:
+Input gathered at the Stakeholder meetings indicated the following trends: Parent Groups:

-Parent Groups:

-Parents gave very positive feedback as to the supports provided for students, especially during the COVID-19 pandemic.
-Parents expressed that they continue to appreciate the two way communication capabilities of Parent Square and hope that it would continue.
-A theme that presented itself was the need to increase the social emotional support for students, as many are struggling with the return to in person learning.
-Parents expressed that as a result of the pandemic, students continue to experience issues like feeling disconnected, depression and parents would like there to be more support from counselors, social workers, psychologists and caring staff.
-Parents expressed their appreciation for the new KC Online facility in Reedley.
+Parents gave very positive feedback as to the supports provided for students, especially amidst the COVID-19 pandemic.
+Parents expressed that they appreciated the two way communication capabilities of Parent Square and hoped that that would continue.
+A theme that presented itself was the need to increase the supports for social emotional supports and for students that have behavior issues.
+Parents expressed that as a result of the pandemic, students are going through issues like feeling disconnected, depression and parents would like there to be more support from counselors, social workers, psychologists and caring staff.
+Parents expressed their appreciation for advocating for policies that would all for ALL students and families to participate regardless of COVID vaccination status.